 There are folding tables on the sides for built-in prep areas and the foldable legs double as a dolly.
 Coleman does make a separate griddle and a stove grate that are interchangeable with the cast-iron grates.

-Best Overall, Charcoal: Everdure Cube Grill
+Best Overall, Charcoal: Everdure CUBE Portable Charcoal BBQ

 Available in four colors, Everdure designed this Cube Grill in collaboration with British chef Heston Blumenthal.
 It's a stunning portable grill that consists of a porcelain-enameled firebox, a built-in bamboo prep tray, and a small storage compartment for carrying charcoal or cutlery.